David works worldwide in the creative industries as a keynote speaker, business adviser, trainer and author.

 This astounding figure is achieved by creative businesses, most of which are small or medium sized enterprises (SMEs) and in reality are very small or ‘micro-enterprises’, including individual practitioners.
 The British Council points out that this scenario is typical internationally and works to support international co-operation since creative businesses move more quickly to international markets than many other forms of enterprise, often using the Internet.

 The creative industries are the only sector which has been identified as a priority area by all of the countries and regions of the UK.
-This is reflected by the number of agencies supporting the creative sector, such as Vision+Media, CIDA (Creative Industries Development Agency), Inspiral, CrISP (Creative Industries Support Project), CIDA (Cultural Industries Development Agency) in London, and Creative Kernow.
 The first of these to be established in the late 1990’s was Merseyside ACME (Arts, Culture and Media Enterprises).

 Internationally, the creative industries are one of the fastest growing sectors in OECD economies, employing on average 3-5% of the workforce according to the United Nations Conference on Trade and Development.
 The global value of creative industries was expected to increase in the years from 2000 to 2005 from US$ 831 billion to US$ 1.3 trillion, a compound annual growth of over 7%.

 David Parrish is a British expert in the creative industries.
 He works world-wide as a Management Consultant, Trainer, Business Adviser, Coach, Mentor, Speaker and Writer.
 He specialises in the creative industries, the creative and digital sector, the creative and cultural industries, working especially with design, media and technology businesses.

 He works internationally as a British Creative Industries expert.
 David is a Creative Business Consultant, Creative Industries Keynote Speaker, Orange Economy speaker, Creative Entrepreneurship expert, Creativity Consultant, Creative Business Author, Creative Industry expert, Marketing Adviser, Creative Business Trainer, Creative and Digital Business Adviser, Design, Media and Technology Consultant, Leadership Consultant, Creative Industries writer, Creative Marketing Consultant, Keynote Speaker, Lecturer, Creativity Consultant, Mentor, Coach, TEDx speaker and Creative Economy Speaker.